How the Digestive System Works? Step by Step Process in Order

 Digestion in the intestine

-In the intestine, all the components of food, like carbs, proteins, and fats, are digested and also absorbed.
+• In the intestine, all food components, like carbs, proteins, and fats, are digested and absorbed.

-Intestinal juice released from pancreas has 5 enzymes like
+Intestinal juice released from the pancreas has 5 enzymes like

 1. Intestinal amylase: This converts polysaccharides from starch into disaccharides.